awsdocs/aws-tools-ado-vsts-user-guide/doc_source/tutorial-eb.md

   If, for example, the project was set up according to the instructions here, the value for this field will be "`$(build.artifactstagingdirectory)\WebApp.zip`" \(without the quotes\)\.
 **Note**
-Team Services provides a [number of variables](https://go.microsoft.com/fwlink/?LinkID=550988) that you can use to avoid hard\-coded paths\.
+Azure DevOps provides a [number of variables](https://go.microsoft.com/fwlink/?LinkID=550988) that you can use to avoid hard\-coded paths\.
 + **Event poll delay \(seconds\)**

   The time, in seconds, to wait between calls to retrieve the latest events from the deployment to the environment\.
 The default is 5 seconds\.
 For large deployments or slow connections, you might need to increase this value\.